priyalp2302/starter-hugo-academic/content/home/experience.md

     date_end: ''
     description: |2-

-        * Working on developing the Rodel Arizona Futures Stimulator, an interactive simulator that provides enhanced decision-making using ReactJS and Python.
+        * Working on developing an interactive simulator for the state of Arizona that provides enhanced decision-making using ReactJS and Python.
 Responsible for analyzing the effects of business decisions based on past data of around 30 years.
         * Testing the performance of aggregation of data and improving it using Python to display the stimulation state on the front end.

   - title: Verifier, Admission Services